Moto-Yawata Station

-Motoyawata Station (本八幡駅, Motoyawata-eki) is a junction passenger railway station in the city of Ichikawa, Chiba, Japan, operated by East Japan Railway Company (JR East) and Tokyo Metropolitan Bureau of Transportation (Toei Subway).
+Moto-Yawata Station, also known as Motoyawata Station (本八幡駅, Motoyawata-eki), is a junction passenger railway station in the city of Ichikawa, Chiba, Japan, operated by East Japan Railway Company (JR East) and Tokyo Metropolitan Bureau of Transportation (Toei Subway).
 It is the only station on the Toei Subway that is located in Chiba Prefecture.

 Lines

 Moto-Yawata Station is served by the Chūō-Sōbu Line of JR East and the Toei Shinjuku Line subway.
 The 23.5 kilometer Toei Shinjuku Line terminates at this station.

 Station layout

 The station is divided into two sections: the elevated JR station and the underground subway station.
 The areas outside the ticket gates of the two sections are connected by a passage.

 JR Platforms

 The JR station has one island platform serving two tracks.
 There is no platform for rapid and limited express services on the two other tracks of the Sōbu Main Line.